QGEP/docs/ro/_sources/user-guide/digitizing/digitizingchannels.rst.txt

 Further attributes and classes
 ------------------------------

-When a line object is digitized a series of steps take place in the background in the QGEP database:
+When a line object is digitized, a series of steps take place in the background in the QGEP database:

 * a new object is added in the **wastewater structure** class (``od_wastewater_structure``)
 * a new object is added and linked in the **channel** subclass (``od_channel``)